davidgasquez/davidgasquez.com/src/content/blog/2026-03-26-atmospheric-data-portals.md

 - Add an optional [DASL-CID field](https://dasl.ing/cid.html) for resources so we "pin" the bytes.
 - Core lexicon should be as agnostic as possible!
 That means:
   - Storage agnostic
     - Datasets can have multiple snapshots with different `URI`s.
-These can be mirrors, updates, forks, ...
+These can be mirrors, updates, forks, partitions of the dataset...
 They can also be produced by anyone, so I can back up some dataset on IPFS and provide that back.
     - Snapshots point to "resources", which are `URI`s and perhaps an extra `CID`.
 E.g., `s3://owid/2021-04-25-covid_19.csv`
   - Format agnostic
     - Don't force specific formats.
 Use `URI`s and optional `MIME` types and let consumers figure things out.
 It is better than asking people to migrate to a specific format.